andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 ## Further Improvement

-Instead of having to boot up an instance of the app to enqueue a job, there's another approach we can take.
+Instead of having to boot up an instance of the app just to enqueue a job, there's another approach we can take.

 We can add an internal API endpoint, such as `/api/internal/jobs`.
-We can make an HTTP post, specifying the job to be queued.
+We can make an HTTP post, specifying the job to be enqueued.
-That means cron only need to execute a call to something like curl, which uses vastly less resources.
+That means cron only needs to execute a call to something like curl, which uses vastly less resources.
-Obviously you should add some kind of authentication or restriction on that end point avoid any possibility of a DOS attack.
+Obviously you should add some kind of authentication or restriction on the endpoint to avoid any possibility of a DOS attack.

 [//]: # "Error handling"
 [//]: # "Heroku Scheduler"